Lassen's 42nd Anniversary!

 Directions

-Gently swirl the pan around to coat the pan with a thin sheet of batter.
+Pour the batter in a thin stream onto the hot pan.
+Tilt the pan at the same time to keep the batter thin.
+Gently swirl the pan around to coat with a thin sheet of batter.
 Let the pancake cook until the batter is dry-looking and the edges are lightly browned.

 Flip the pancake over and cook on the other side until slightly browned.
 Place on a warm plate and cover with a lid while you make the rest of the pancakes.